MicrosoftEdge/WebView2Feedback/specs/AllowGoBackForward.md

 /// A continuation of the ICoreWebView2Settings interface to manage allowing navigating
 /// back and forward.
 [uuid(d21886f5-03fd-4029-8179-d7ed9f726b06), object, pointer_default(unique)]
-interface ICoreWebView2Settings : IUnknown {
+interface ICoreWebView2Settings8 : ICoreWebView2Settings7 {
-  /// `AllowGoBack` controls whether allow user to navigate back.
-If it is false, we
+  /// `AllowGoBack` controls whether the WebView2 is allowed to navigate back.
+If it is
-  /// will block all back navigations regardless of source (button click, xbutton click,
+  /// false, we will block all back navigations regardless of source (button click, xbutton
-  /// key event and etc.).
+  /// click, key event and so on).
   /// The `CanGoBack` API will also return false if we set `AllowGoBack` to disabled.
   /// This setting changes will work in the next navigation, which means that changes made
   /// after `NavigatingStarting` event do not apply until the next top-level navigation.